dxenia/dxenia/README.md

 ## About Me
 📍  Born and raised in Italy, now based in Malmö, Sweden. <br />
-🤖  Passionate about generative art in coding, as well as learning new front-end technologies. <br />
+🤖  Passionate about generative art in coding. <br />
+👩🏼‍💻  Focus on JavaScript and its related technologies.
 💖  Attentive to details with a beginner's mindset.
 Curiosity as the top priority, always! <br />
 💃  Retired ballet, jazz and contemporary dancer. <br />
 🐾  Fun fact: ACNH is my favorite video game.<br />